achorg/ach2025-website/en/cfp.md

 #### Creative Submissions:

 Artwork, posters, data visualizations, installations, performances, demonstrations, workshops, tutorials, and other interventions that engage conference issues, methods, and themes on any relevant topic, project, or tool at any stage of development.
+Please clarify what makes your submission creative (and different from a traditional academic paper presentation): describe the intended duration and format of your creative presentation.

 #### Papers (12-15 minutes):